kishan253/kishan253/README.md

 ## I'm a Developer and Dreamer Who make things happen!!

-- 🌱 I’m currently learning Next.js and Exploring web3
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch movies
-- 📢 I have started my career as a front-end developer as a Freelacer
+- 📢
-- 📢 I have work on freelance project with Online as a front-end developer
+- 📢 I have work on freelance project with Online
-- 📢 I have work with [programming hero][programminghero] as a MERN stack developer under end game project
+- 📢 I have work with [programming hero][programminghero]
-- 📢 Currently I am working as Full stack developer in [Alpha OBS LLP][aobs]
+- 📢 Currently I am working as Full stack developer as a Freelacer

 ### Connect with me: